 - 2 full lines: 5–6 seconds

 Subtitles are presented in text blocks of 1-2 lines of text.
-One line may include a maximum of 42 characters (including spaces).
-This is so the text will fit on the screen and the viewer will be able to read it all.
+A line should not exceed 42 characters (including spaces).
+That way, the text will fit on the screen and the viewer will be able to read it all.

 A block of 2 lines needs to remain on screen for up to 6 seconds.
 If it is only one, shorter line, 2 seconds may be enough.